top of page

 Step 1: Identify the Transaction

 Every expense, from electricity bills to marketing costs, represents a transaction.
 Identify the relevant accounts, such as Cash, Expenses, and Accounts Payable.
+In single entry bookkeeping, each transaction is recorded in only one account, but double-entry requires at least two accounts for every transaction.

 Step 2: Record the Debit and Credit